barakbl/sagify/docs/index.md

 ## Monitor ML Models in Production

-In this part, you'll integrate with [Aporia](https://www.aporia.com/) in order to monitor deployed ML models.
-More specifically, you'll monitor:
+## Superwise.ai

-1. data drifting
+Superwise provide organization to streamline the model observability and monitoring process 🚀 It's platform agnostic and provide an extensive freemium tier.

-2. model degradation
+In this part, you'll integrate with [Superwise.ai](https://www.superwise.ai/) gain full visibility on your deployed models. once integrated you can use Superwise platform to monitor and define workflows to detect and handle: data drift, performance degregation, data integrity, model activity or any other customized monitoring use case.

-3. data integrity
+### Step 1: Create Superwise Account

-### Step 1: Create Aporia Account
+Go to [Superwise](https://portal.superwise.ai) and create an account using the Account button.
+The free tier support up to 3 models.

-Go to [Aporia](https://www.aporia.com/) and create an account.
-There's a generous free tier.
+### Step 2: Create model at Superwise.ai

-### Step 2: Create model at Aporia
+You can use the Superwise SDK to create the model.

-Add your model to Aporia's console.
-Click the **Add Model** button in the Models page and name it "Iris Model"
+To create an access token on the Superwise dashboard, click User profile and then select Personal tokens.

 ### Step 3: Initialize sagify